DIRK: I’m Dirk Chambers and welcome to Another Look, the talk show that goes beyond the conventional and accepted to revisit the topics of the day.

 DIRK: Looking over the list of species that belong reads like a list of animals you are taught to be quite afraid of: the Bengal Tiger, The African Lion, The Nile Crocodile, The South American Jaguar, the North American Timber Wolf…

 SAM: I’m glad you brought up the wolf, Mr. Chambers, because you will not find a more misrepresented animal.
-They are our most sensitive and shyest members or our organization.
+They are our most sensitive members of our organization.

 SAM: Painfully so.
-Although they have strong family bonds, they are loners who don’t relate well with other animals.
+Although they have strong family bonds, they are still loners who don’t relate well with other animals.
 They never attend any of our chapter meetings or engage in online discussions.
-Any grievances or concerns they fax to our corporate headquarters.
+Any grievances or concerns they may have are faxed to our corporate headquarters.

 DIRK: That is shy.